 Alliances and Bonds of Friendship — The names of units/formations of other nations that the unit/formation in question is formally allied to (if from another country of the Commonwealth of Nations) or has formed a bond of friendship with (if from a country outside the Commonwealth such as the United States or France).
 Each listing will be broken down according to the nation and arm of service.

 Affiliation — The names of units/formations of other elements of the Canadian Armed Forces that the unit/formation holds a one-on-one affiliation with.
-Normally, this type of affiliation is with units/formations of the Royal Canadian Navy and Royal Canadian Air Force, but affiliations with units of the Canadian Army are also possible.
+Normally, this type of affiliation is with units/formations of the Royal Canadian Navy and Royal Canadian Air Force, but affiliations with units of the Canadian Army and combined service units in the Canadian Armed Forces are also possible.

 Battle Honours — The listing of battle and campaign credits given to the unit in question for its participation in armed conflict.
 Such honours are broken down by actual individual conflict (the War of 1812 [1812-15], the Fenian Raids of 1866-71, the Northwest Rebellion of 1885, the First World War of 1914-18, the Second World War of 1939-45 and the Korean War of 1950-53).
 Any honour that is shown in bold text denotes those credits that appear on a unit's guidon or standard (or for former rifle regiment units, their hat badge).

-Home Station — Where the unit/formation is traditionally headquartered.
+Home Station — Where the unit/formation is currently headquartered.

 Lineage — The short history of the unit from time of formation to today, including all name changes, assignments to particular administrative corps and placement on the Supplementary Order of Battle (in effect, disbanded in all but name).

-Perpetuation — The names of past units that a particular unit is meant to "perpetuate" as a way of honouring the past units' actions in the present-day unit.
+Perpetuation — The names of past units that a particular unit is meant to "perpetuate" as a way of honouring the past units' actions in the current unit.

 Operational History — A detailed look of what the unit did during specific actions to better expand what was described in the battle honours notations and elsewhere.